 Download Sponsorship Forms HERE.

 APPLYING WITH A FISCAL PARTNER

-If you are a private organization you must seek an established non-profit as a co-sponsor for your Grant or Sponsorship Request.
+If you are a private organization you must seek an established non-profit as a fiscal partner (or co-sponsor) for your Grant or Sponsorship Request.

 This partnership insures that you are not taxed on the award by the IRS.

-- The non-profit Co-Sponsor may charge an administration fee of up to 5%.
-This cost may be included in the Applicant’s request.
+- The non-profit fiscal partner may charge an administration fee of up to 5%.
+This cost should be included in the Applicant’s request and budget.

-- Co-Sponsored Grant and Sponsorship Applications should be completed and signed by both parties, then submitted to the PTSSD Secretary.
+- Co-Sponsored Grant and Sponsorship Applications should be completed and signed by both the Applicant and the Fiscal Partner, then submitted to the PTSSD Secretary.

-- The Applicant along with their Co-Sponsor are invited to come to the SSD Board meeting and give a 15-minute presentation about their organization and the nature of their request.
-A 5-minute Q&A may follow.
-(Please allow at least one to two hours of time if you are presenting)
+- If applying for a Grant, the Applicant along with their Fiscal Partner are invited to come to the SSD Board meeting and give a 15-minute presentation about their organization and the nature of their request.
+A five-minute Q&A will follow.
+(Via zoom: you will be given an approximate start time.
+In-person: Please allow at least one to two hours of time if you are presenting)

 The PTSSD will make a reasonable attempt to procure these reports.
-The Co-Sponsor is responsible for obtaining these reports, as well.
+The fiscal partner is responsible for attempting to obtain these reports, as well.

 All Grant and Sponsorship Recipients…

-Applicants (and Co-Sponsors) must sign their Agreements in order to receive their check at the next scheduled Board Meeting after the request is approved.
+Applicants (and Fiscal Partners) must sign Agreements in order to receive a check on the FIRST WEDS evening of the month AFTER the request is approved.

-Unused Grant or Sponsorship Funds are to be reimbursed to Penn Treaty SSD by the date the the Final Report is due.
-The recipient may request to reallocate unused funds in writing.
-Email your request with a budget and estimates to email@example.com
+Unused Grant or Sponsorship funds are to be reimbursed to Penn Treaty SSD by the date the the Final Report is due.
+The recipient may request to reallocate unused funds or extend the term of the award in writing.
+Email these requests with an explanation, budget and estimates (as needed) to firstname.lastname@example.org